-MSc and PGDip students may apply for recognition of prior learning mapped against modules to a total of 60 UK credits.
-Applications for recognition of prior learning for the Project module will not be accepted.
+MSc and PGDip students may be granted recognition of prior learning mapped against modules to a total of 60 UK credits.
+Applications for recognition of prior learning for the Project (GEM500) module will not be accepted.
 PGCert students may not apply for recognition of prior learning.